inventcures/airr-ml-25-challenge/README.md

 - **Meta-ensemble**: a logistic regression layer on top of model outputs.
 - Full support for **Task 1 (repertoire-level classification)** and **Task 2 (sequence ranking)**.

-> ⚠️ **Important:** All Python files in this ZIP are **stubs**.
-> Replace each stub with the full script code from your ChatGPT session.
-> The directory structure and filenames are already correct.

 ---